Drony SIT Pilsen

 An equally important function is the creation of custom polygons, where the processor can mark additional areas of interest.
 The application will then calculate the areas of these polygons and allow them to be deleted, changed in colour or named.
 If necessary, it is also possible to switch between area units.
 However, the units can only be switched within the whole project to prevent possible mistakes on the user’s side.
 It is also possible to switch between the base map and the aerial map.

-Custom polygons
+Adding polygons

 Drones in use